What is Virginia Doing about CWD?

 Chronic Wasting Disease (CWD) has the potential to negatively impact deer herds wherever the disease occurs.
-CWD is always fatal and while there have only been 13 cases detected in Virginia, as of February 2016, CWD could have serious negative impacts on the state’s deer population if it became established and widely prevalent (Almberg et al. 2011).
+CWD is always fatal and could have serious negative impacts on the state’s deer population if it became established and widely prevalent (Almberg et al. 2011).

-CWD infection decreases deer survival odds and lowers total life expectancy (Miller et al. 2008).
-If a large percentage of the population were to become infected there could be negative impacts for the population, including:
+CWD infection decreases deer survival odds and lowers total life expectancy (Miller et al. 2008; Edmunds et al. 2016).
+If a large percentage of the population becomes infected there could be negative impacts on the population, such as:

 - A decline in doe survival, which results in an overall reduced population (Gross and Miller 2001);

-- Fewer older bucks, as male animals may be more likely to be infected due to specific male social and behavioral tendencies (Miller et al. 2008, Jennelle et al. 2014); and
+- Fewer older bucks, as male animals are more likely to be infected due to specific male social and behavioral tendencies (Miller et al. 2008, Jennelle et al. 2014, Samuel et al. 2016); and

-- In an area of Colorado with high CWD prevalence, mule deer numbers have plummeted by 45%, in spite of good habitat and protection from human hunting (Miller et al. 2008).
+- In the area of Colorado with highest CWD prevalence, mule deer numbers have plummeted by 45%, in spite of good habitat and protection from hunting (Miller et al. 2008).